TeaPartyCrypto/Tea/README.md

 You can now visit `http://localhost:8080` to view the interface.

-### Building the Application
+### Build from source

-After updating the frontend components found in `/fe`, one can build and bundle the application with the following:
+Execute the following to build and bundle the application from source:

 ```cmd
 make build